MicrosoftDocs/learn/learn-pr/azure/control-network-traffic-flow-with-routes/includes/5-exercise-create-nva-vm.md

 In the next stage of your security implementation, you'll deploy a network virtual appliance to secure and monitor traffic between your front-end public servers and internal private servers.

 You'll configure the appliance to forward IP traffic.
-If IP forwarding isn't enabled, then traffic that has been routed through your appliance will never be received by its intended destination servers.
+If IP forwarding isn't enabled, traffic that is routed through your appliance will never be received by its intended destination servers.

-In this exercise, you'll deploy the *nva* network appliance to the *dmzsubnet* subnet.
-You'll then enable IP forwarding so that traffic from *publicsubnet*, and traffic that uses the custom route, is sent to the *privatesubnet* subnet.
+In this exercise, you'll deploy the **nva** network appliance to the **dmzsubnet** subnet.
+You'll then enable IP forwarding so that traffic from **publicsubnet** and traffic that uses the custom route is sent to the **privatesubnet** subnet.

 ![Network virtual appliance with IP forwarding enabled](../media/5-nva-ip-forwarding.svg)

 In this exercise, you'll deploy a network virtual appliance.
-You'll then update the Azure virtual NIC, and the network settings within the appliance, to enable IP forwarding.
+You'll then update the Azure virtual NIC and the network settings within the appliance to enable IP forwarding.

 ## Deploy the network virtual appliance

 To build the network virtual appliance, you'll deploy an Ubuntu LTS instance.

-1. In the Cloud Shell, run the following command to deploy the appliance.
-Replace `<password>` with a suitable password of your choice for the *azureuser* admin account.
+1. In Cloud Shell, run the following command to deploy the appliance.
+Replace `<password>` with a suitable password of your choice for the **azureuser** admin account.

     ```azurecli
     az vm create \